100 Mile Ultramarathons

 Although exhausted with no appetite, I knew my body needed some carbs.
 I forced down some chicken noodle soup and a couple of PBJ squares and grabbed some Shot Blocks.
 Departing for the 6th loop was demoralizing.
 I had no energy, yet had 38 more miles to go.
 To make matters worse I felt something squishy on my foot and found a huge blister on my heel.
 This required attending and after another 20 minutes or so I was off into the dark with my another pacer, good friend Kean Hankins, an experienced ultra runner.
 Without his advice, encouragement and experience to manage my pain and fatigue – encouraging me to stick with my race plan – I likely wouldn’t have finished this race without him.

-Miles 62.5 – 75 were blurry.
+Miles 62.5 – 75 were fuzzy.
 I had found the “wall” that marathoners encounter at mile 22.
 With the euphoria of the start as well as spectators’ encouragement long gone, it was only will that kept me going.
 As the sun went down on the trail my energy waned.
 Many runners chose to go inside the race cabin to rest their feet by the fire.
 However I knew if went in I’d likely never return to the trail and stayed far away from that temptation.
 I had been warned by experienced ultra runners of the darkness – – that it sapped the remaining energy out of your body – – and they were right.
 I struggled up the long uphill climbs that I had ascended effortlessly earlier in the day.
 During one late evening climb, I smiled as colorful orange goldfish lit up the trail.
 Then it dawned on me that my eyes were closed and I had been dreaming while sleep-running.
 I shook myself awake, careful to avoid falling down into one of the steep culverts.

 By mile 75 I had mostly recovered from near disaster several hours before.
 In order to finish I needed to consume the right foods and fuel.
 I became tense with 25 miles left to cover realizing that I couldn’t afford to make any additional mistakes.
 I stuffed cantaloupe into both pockets and my running belt.
 High in simple sugars and easy to digest, I easily consumed 6 cantaloupes over the last 25 miles.